-Glowday CPO Hannah Russell has been getting Botox for several years, but what started her love affair with the anti-wrinkle injection?
-I spoke to her to find out more about her experience with the treatment, her top tips for finding a great Botox practitioner and why she thinks the anti-wrinkle treatment is still seen as a taboo topic.
+Glowday founder Hannah Russell has been getting wrinkle relaxing treatments for several years, but what started her love affair with the anti-wrinkle injection?
+I spoke to her to find out more about her experience with the treatment, her top tips for finding a great practitioner and why she thinks the anti-wrinkle treatment is still seen as a taboo topic.

-When and why did you first decide to get Botox?
+When and why did you first decide to get anti-wrinkle treatments?

-I knew after I'd had children I was going to get Botox at some point.
+I knew after I'd had children I was going to get my forehead smoothed at some point.
 Then, we moved to Sydney for a year, back in 2016, and in the first month of living there, I frowned a lot - because it was so sunny - and I had this 11 that never went away.
-I felt like I looked so angry.
-The area we lived in was very affluent and everyone was getting chemical peels and Botox - it was the norm that everybody looked phenomenal all the time.
+I felt like I looked permanently cross.
+The area we lived in was very affluent and everyone was getting chemical peels and toxin treatments - it was the norm that everybody looked phenomenal all the time.
 So, I started researching anti-wrinkle injections.

-I knew I needed someone medically qualified but, other than that, I knew nothing.
-I looked at loads of Facebook reviews and, after a bit of research, I found a doctor who visits a salon close to where we were living, and I just booked in.
-I turned up for a consultation and I ended up having the Botox done then and there.
+I knew I'd see someone medically qualified but, other than that, I knew nothing.
+I looked at loads of Facebook reviews and, after a bit of research, I found a doctor who visited a salon close to where we were living, and I just booked in on Facebook messenger.
+I turned up for a consultation and I ended up having the treatment done then and there.
 I was so nervous that I think I nearly fainted, and I had no idea how much it was going to cost.
-I’d never even had a manicure or facial at that point - I just jumped straight into Botox.
+I’d never even had a manicure or facial at that point - I just jumped straight into wrinkle relaxing.

 I'm fairly needle-phobic and I'd worried about it more than I needed to.
 I actually felt quite a bit of pressure to have it done too.
-After my consultation, the practitioner said, "You know, you could come back, but we’re both here now, so we may as well just get on and do it."
-And I just thought, "Oh, what the hell!"
+After my consultation, the practitioner said, "You know, you could come back, but I'm not here for another month.
+But we’re both here now, so we may as well just get on and do it."

-Looking back, I would like to have known how many times the needle was going to go in.
-I like to count down so I know what to expect.
-Also, I paid a crazy amount - around £360 for two areas, which I now know is extortionate.
+Looking back, I would like to have had a more informed consultation, known how many times the needle was going to go in.
+The detailed benefits and risks.
+Also, I paid a crazy amount - around £360 for two areas, which compared to UK prices, is expensive.
 But, of course, 5-7 days later, when those lines had gone, I felt amazing.

-I was so nervous at first, but it’s just so easy now that I'd rather go and have Botox than a haircut.
-I know now that the effect is worth any discomfort.
+I was so nervous at first, but it’s just so easy now that I'd rather go and have injectables than a haircut.
+They take less time and give great results.

 Definitely.
-I will never not have Botox again.
-I’m naturally quite an expressive person and I find that when it starts to wear off, I frown more.
-Also, I’ve noticed that my makeup doesn't sit as well and I get a lot more headaches.
-I think frowning must trigger them.
+I will never not have wrinkle relaxing again.
+I’m naturally quite an expressive person and I find that when it starts to wear off, I frown more, get more tension headaches and migraines.
+Also, I’ve noticed that my makeup doesn't sit as well.

 I don't book in religiously.
-I wait until I start to experience more movement and then I make a Botox appointment.
-I'd say I go once every 5-6 months.
+I wait until I start to experience more movement or when I get a migraine, and then I make an appointment.
+I'd say I go once every 4-5 months.
 For me, it's more to halt my forehead ageing rather than to reverse it.
 Personally, I don't like to be completely frozen.
 I know some people do, but I like to have some movement and show how I'm feeling.
-I need the kids to know when I mean business!
+I need the kids to know when they're pushing my buttons!